 Chili Sauce: 1 cup tomato sauce, 1/4 cup brown sugar, 2 tablespoons vinegar, 1/4 teaspoon cinnamon, dash each of ground cloves and allspice plus cayenne to taste.
 Makes about a cup.

 - Good Chocolate: If you need for a recipe and don’t have or can’t find the quality you want, substitute a good candy, chop and use as normal.
 Chocolate chips have a stabilizer (helps keep them hard) and less butterfat, but often are a good substitute.

-- You can use bittersweet, sweet (Bakers) or semi sweet interchangeably.
-Mix together for your own personal flavor, or if you want sweet or semi sweet to taste more like bittersweet, add some cocoa powder.
+- You can use bittersweet, sweet (Bakers) or semi-sweet interchangeably.
+Mix together for your own personal flavor, or if you want sweet or semi-sweet to taste more like bittersweet, add some cocoa powder.

-- If you need bittersweet and don’t have it, substitute one ounce unsweetened plus one tablespoon of sugar or one ounce cocoa plus one tablespoon butter or oil and one tablespoons sugar.
+- If you need bittersweet and don’t have it, substitute one ounce unsweetened plus one tablespoon of sugar or one ounce cocoa plus one tablespoon butter or oil and one tablespoon sugar.
 These substitutions are sometimes not as good as the original – it varies by what type of product you are using it in.

 - If you don’t have unsweetened chocolate: 3 ounces of cocoa plus one tablespoon butter or shortening or oil.

 - Chocolate chips: Use chunked up good chocolate or candy bars.
 Replace in some recipes with m&ms or raisins.
 One cup is about 6 ounces.

 - Cocoa: Everyday cocoa is most often used in recipes here in the states.
 An ounce of cocoa powder is about a 1/2 cup.